-Dog training is an integral part of getting the best out of them.
+Puppy training is an integral part of getting the best out of your dog.
 It will take perseverance and consistency, but overall you will be rewarded for the effort put in.
-While it’s great to start training from a young age, the adage of you can’t teach an old dog new tricks in simply untrue.
+While it’s great to start training your new puppy from a young age, the adage of you can’t teach an old dog new tricks in simply untrue.
 An older dog will need more time to learn new things (an unlearn bad habits) but, it is a hundred percent possible and rewarding for both dog and owner.

 Tips for Instructors